HaloSPV3/Gemini/README.md

 settings.SetOption("OptionTwo", "Bye!!!");
 settings.SetOption("OptionThree", false);
 ```
+If a set option call fails, then an exception of type RegOptionAssignmentException will be thrown.
+If a get option call fails, then an exception of type RegOptionRetrievalException will be thrown.
+When loading/saving settings, both of these exceptions are handled internally, and their message is added to the RegLoadException/RegSaveException messages.

 **NOTE: Make sure you call SaveSettings() to push the saved options to the registry.**

 ### Validation